Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ```

 This can get a little cumbersome, especially when nodes and external
 references pile up.
-For this, GDScript has the `onready` keyword, that
+For this, PScript has the `onready` keyword, that
 defers initialization of a member variable until `ready()` is called.
 It
 can replace the above code with a single line